 Finally, you’ll need to consider what the value of your car is before you refinance.
 Cars, like all vehicles, depreciate over time, and this means that the current value of your car will most likely be lower than what you paid for it.
 In order to have the best chance of refinancing, it’s a good idea to ensure that your car is currently worth more than what you currently owe.

 If you owe more money to your existing lender than the current worth of your car, you will likely be viewed as a ‘high risk’ customer.
 This will make it harder to secure finance.
-If you’re interested in finding out the current value of your car, You can get a free car valuation through carsales or Drive.

 If you’ve weighed up the advantages and drawbacks of refinancing, and decided that it’s the right move for you, Driva can help!
 Simply use our smart refinancing platform to find all of your best eligible interest rates from across our panel of 30+ lenders.
 Just click ‘I want to refinance my vehicle’ and we’ll find out how much you can save.